timray674/website-content/post/javascript/javascript-async-await-array-map/index.md

 ---
-title: "How to use Async and Await with Array.map()"
+title: "How to use Async and Await with Array.prototype.map()"
 description: "Using async/await combined with map() can be a little tricky.
 Find out how."
 date: 2018-10-11T07:00:00+02:00
 tags: js